Guides4Homeowners

 We’ve collated some of the commonly asked questions around flaking paint and cracks for you and answered them below:

 Ensure you scrape the paint up until you reach the surface.
-Hold the scraper securely in your comfortable hand and carry out the same arm movement throughout.
+Hold the scraper securely in your hand and carry out the same slow arm movement throughout.
 The motion is to stroke upwards and to repeat the same motion for best results.
 If any wood comes up with the paint, stop.

 There’s plenty of power tools you can use for your walls.
 Especially if you have lots of flaky patches of paint scattered on your walls.